piceaTech/node-gitlab-2-github/README.md

 #### gitlab.token

 Go to your settings.
-Open the account tab.
-The private Token is the token needed.
+Open the Access Token tab.
+Create a new Access Token and copy that into the `settings.js`

 #### gitlab.projectID